 For resources please go to

-The Australian Health Practitioner Regulation Agency (AHPRA) has a range of resources for health practitioners on mandatory notifications these can be downloaded via this link.
+The Australian Health Practitioner Regulation Agency has a range of resources for health practitioners on mandatory notifications these can be downloaded via this link.
+The Mable online platform is part of the Australian Government’s contingency measures to ensure continuity of the aged care workforce during COVID-19.
+It allows registered (and retired) nurses and allied health professionals to list their availability.

+The HealthInfoNet in partnership with the Heart Foundation has recorded a webinar about Heart health for Aboriginal and Torres Strait Islander people during COVID-19.
 The Respiratory Health section also has information and resources.
-The following Key resources are updated as they become available.
-The HealthInfoNet in partnership with the Heart Foundation has recorded a webinar about Heart health for Aboriginal and Torres Strait Islander people during COVID-19.

 View our Disclaimer and Privacy statement